seehuhn/fortuna/README.rst

 security of the method.
 For this reason, this implementation tries to follow the original description of the Fortuna generator (chapter 10 of [FS03]_) as closely as possible.
-In addition, some effort was made to ensure that, given idential seeds, the output of this implementation coincides with the output of the implementation from the `Python Cryptography Toolkit`_.
+In addition, some effort was made to ensure that, given identical seeds, the output of this implementation coincides with the output of the implementation from the `Python Cryptography Toolkit`_.